-- Cider Solar Farm will create a new revenue stream the community can use for services including the local fire department, ambulance company, and library. - The Project will make minimal use of community services. - Hundreds of acres of habitat and farmland conservation.
+- Cider Solar Farm will create a new revenue stream the community can use for services including the local fire department, ambulance company, and library. - The Project will make minimal use of community services.

+• Hundreds of acres of conservation easements and trails.